Archive for the ‘Updates’ Category

 Registration is now open and you can find more information on our event website: https://conference.sustainablefibre.org/

-If you are interested in becoming a sponsor or speaker, please contact Sarah Krueger at sarah.krueger@sustainablefibre.org.
+If you are interested in becoming a sponsor or speaker, please contact Katy Edwards: katy.edwards@sustainablefibre.org

 Round Two of Public Consultation on SFA-ICCAW Cashmere Goat Welfare Code of Practice is Now Open…